Assignment Help

 The Screen-Time Trap: Devices, Sleep, and Academic Performance

 The association between heavy evening screen use and sleep disruption is one of the most replicated findings in contemporary sleep research.
 Beyond the blue light mechanism — which directly suppresses melatonin — social media and content platforms are specifically engineered to exploit the brain’s dopamine reward system, keeping users engaged through variable reward schedules that inhibit the natural wind-down process.
-This creates what researchers at the University of Michigan have called “bedtime procrastination” — the pattern of delaying sleep not out of necessity but out of compulsive engagement with digital content.
-AI tools for homework are a double-edged digital phenomenon — they can reduce time-on-task during study hours, but the devices that deliver them can extend wakefulness through the same evening browsing patterns that rob students of sleep.
-Digital discipline around bedtime is therefore a direct academic performance strategy.
+This creates what researchers at the University of Michigan have called “bedtime procrastination” — the pattern of delaying sleep out of compulsive engagement with digital content rather than genuine necessity.

 Key Researchers, Institutions, and Entities in Sleep and Homework Performance Science